 Sobriety is different than recovery.
 The dry drunk syndrome is also referred to as “white-knuckling.”
-If you’re not drinking but you’re still on edge or craving alcohol but not getting treatment, you may be experiencing this.
+If you’re not drinking but still on edge or craving alcohol but not getting treatment, you may be experiencing this.
 You may still be struggling with the emotional and psychological issues that led you to drink.

 Get Your Life Back

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.Hotline(844) 597-1011

 Dry drunk is a term used to describe the negative emotional and behavioral symptoms experienced by a person who has stopped drinking alcohol but has not yet fully addressed the underlying issues related to their alcohol addiction.

 The chemical name ethanol sometimes refers to alcohol, a depressant drug active ingredient in drinks such as beer, wine, and distilled spirits (hard liquor).